automenta/notention2/README.md

   for UI and system behavior?
 Emphasize self-testing capabilities (using `test_gen` and `test_run` tools) as a core part of Netention's evolution.

 These are minor suggestions and do not detract from the overall excellence of the design.
-The revised Netention v4 is a significant improvement, representing a well-considered and highly promising architecture for a self-evolving knowledge and task management system.
+The revised Netention is a significant improvement, representing a well-considered and highly promising architecture for a self-evolving knowledge and task management system.
 The focus on simplicity, decentralization, and deep LangChain.js integration makes it both conceptually elegant and practically feasible.

-## Netention v4: Revitalized Design with Robust Failure Handling & Self-Testing
+## Netention: Revitalized Design with Robust Failure Handling & Self-Testing

-This document revises the Netention v4 specification, enhancing it with robust failure handling, integrated self-testing, and a streamlined error recovery mechanism, all while leveraging LangChain.js for intelligent automation.
+This document revises the Netention specification, enhancing it with robust failure handling, integrated self-testing, and a streamlined error recovery mechanism, all while leveraging LangChain.js for intelligent automation.

 ### I. Core Vision & Principles (Unchanged)